ole-old/Video-Book-Manual/how-to-create-video-books-using-a-computer-with-microsoft-windows/README.md

 <a href="http://www.flickr.com/photos/64516474@N05/8618511571/" title="window-media-encoder-screen-capture-setup by rjstatic, on Flickr"><img src="http://farm9.staticflickr.com/8253/8618511571_6f39b5e9fe.jpg" width="500" height="392" alt="window-media-encoder-screen-capture-setup"></a>

-To save on screen space and resulting data size of the Video Book, select the *Region of the screen* option.
-This will allow you to only record a region of your screen that you select.
+To save on screen space and resulting data size of the Video Book, we'll select just a portion of the screen to record.

-Now you're ready to select a portion of the screen for recording.
 Get your book's application window placed behind the Media Encoder's window and then click the  *screen region selection button* as seen in the attached screen shot.

 <a href="http://www.flickr.com/photos/64516474@N05/8619880840/" title="region-of-the-screen by rjstatic, on Flickr"><img src="http://farm9.staticflickr.com/8265/8619880840_29833b2e71.jpg" width="500" height="375" alt="region-of-the-screen"></a>